 Undersized system: In this case, the air conditioner is too small and struggles to cool your home on hot days, forcing it to run continuously.
 Since it’s not removing enough heat from your home, the evaporator coil will freeze.
-This may cause liquid refrigerant to flood back to the compressor and damage it, reducing your system’s lifespan.
+This may cause liquid refrigerant to flood back to the compressor, causing compressor pressure issues and damaging it, reducing your system’s lifespan.

 An oversized or an undersized AC unit – both need to work harder than a unit that is correctly sized for a home.
 That’s why it’s better to have a properly sized system.
 If you get a properly sized air conditioning system after consulting an air conditioning technician, you’ll see an increase in lifespan of AC unit at your home.